Maroons: Dominica, Saint Lucia, and Saint Vincent

 Similar Maroon communities developed on islands across the Caribbean, such as those of the Garifuna people on Saint Vincent.
 Many of the Garifuna were deported to the American mainland, where some eventually settled along the Mosquito Coast or in Belize.
 From their original landing place in Roatan Island off the coast of Honduras, the Maroons moved to Trujillo.
 Gradually groups migrated south into the Miskito Kingdom and north into Belize.
-In Dominica, escaped slaves joined Indigenous Kalinago in the island's densely forested interior to create Maroon communities, which were constantly in conflict with the British colonial authorities throughout the period of formal chattel slavery.
+In Dominica, escaped slaves joined indigenous Kalinago in the island's densely forested interior to create Maroon communities, which were constantly in conflict with the British colonial authorities throughout the period of formal chattel slavery.

-In the French colony of Saint Lucia, Maroons and fugitive French Revolutionary Army soldiers formed the so-called Armée Française dans les bois, which comprised about 6,000 men who fought the First Brigand War against the British who had recently occupied the island.
+In the French colony of Saint Lucia, maroons and fugitive white French regulars formed the so-called Armée Française dans les Bois, which comprised about 6,000 men who fought the First Brigand War against the British, who had captured the island on 1 April 1794.
 Led by the French Commissioner, Gaspard Goyrand, they succeeded in taking back control of most of the island from the British, but on 26 May 1796, their forces defending the fort at Morne Fortune, about 2,000 men surrendered to a British division under the command of General John Moore.
-After the capitulation, over 2,500 French and Afro-Caribbean prisoners of war as well as ninety-nine women and children, were transported from St. Lucia to Portchester Castle.
+After the capitulation, over 2,500 white and Black French prisoners of war as well as 99 women and children were transported from Saint Lucia to Portchester Castle.
 They were eventually sent to France in a prisoner exchange; some remained in Europe while others returned to France.
+Anse Mamin was "the first maroon village" in the colony of Saint Lucia.